 #5- The US devotes over half of its renewable sources to generating electricity

 Renewable energy sources such as solar, wind, and geothermal energy can all generate electricity.
 Their use has become widespread over the years because they emit little or no carbon to produce the nation's energy.

 #6- There were about 9,719 power plants in the United States that have operational generators with a combined nameplate electricity generation capacity of at least 1 megawatt (MW) as of December 31, 2018[ref]

 Recent statistics show that the US is one of the biggest clean energy consumers.
 However, it still relies heavily on fossil fuels burning power plants.

 Today, most power plants burn coal while others are nuclear energy powered.
 However, the major downside is that both pose serious health risks.
 Coal plants emit 84 of 187 hazardous air pollutants (which include greenhouse gases) identified by the US Environmental Protection Agency.

 On the other hand, nuclear plants do not contribute greenhouse gas emissions, including carbon dioxide (CO2) but come with their own risks.
 Radiation exposure is among the leading causes of severe health risks.
 These include cancer and cardiovascular diseases.
 Additionally, they also reduce the quality of living in a particular area.

 #7- Hydropower accounted for the largest share of the global total renewable energy generation, with a capacity of 1,190 GW1

-#8- The United States is the fourth-largest producer of hydropower after China, Brazil, and Canada[ref]
+#8- The United States is the third-largest producer of hydropower after China and Brazil[ref]

 #9- Moving water is the most important renewable energy source in Canada, providing 60per cent of Canada's electricity generation[ref]